CtrlK

 Trigger Term Quality

-Includes highly natural trigger terms users would say: 'code splitting', 'hook extraction', 'complexity reduction', 'refactor', plus specific tool commands like 'pnpm analyze-component'.
-Also includes negative triggers ('avoid for') which help prevent false matches.
+Excellent coverage of natural trigger terms users would say: 'code splitting', 'hook extraction', 'complexity reduction', 'refactor', plus tool-specific triggers like 'pnpm analyze-component'.
+Also includes negative triggers (avoid clauses) which help prevent false matches.

 3 / 3